 One can conduct quantitative data analysis through third-party observation, analyzing email conversations of participants and text mining.

-In this stage, providing trainees with a conducive work environment can ensure that they can apply their new skills easily.
-If the management does not support or appreciate the changed behavior, employees would likely revert to their previous state.
+In this stage, providing trainees with a conducive work environment can easily ensure that they can apply their new skills.
+On the other hand, employees would revert to their previous state if the management did not support or appreciate the changed behavior.

 An example of key performance indicators:

 Level 4 aims to understand how successful the program has been in driving tangible results in the business.
-It is usually regarded as the crux and the ultimate objective of the program.
-In this stage, it is common to analyze metrics crucial for establishing training outcomes, such as improved efficiency, better productivity, employee retention, increased sales and higher motivation in employees, reduced expenditure, customer satisfaction, etc. It is to be noted that level 4 is a tricky, time-consuming and costly process because it is not easy to categorize which outcomes, results and benefits can be attributed to training- which is why program managers strive to formulate an effective way to measure training outcomes in the longer run.
+It is usually regarded as the crux and the program’s ultimate objective.
+In this stage, it is common to analyze metrics crucial for establishing training outcomes, such as improved efficiency, better productivity, employee retention, increased sales and higher employee motivation, reduced expenditure, customer satisfaction, etc. It is to be noted that level 4 is a tricky, time-consuming, and costly process because it is not easy to categorize which outcomes, results and benefits can be attributed to training- which is why program managers strive to formulate an effective way to measure training outcomes in the longer run.

 Modern trainers now tend to use the Kirkpatrick Evaluation Model backward by focusing on the results they want to achieve and then designing the program to achieve them.